-Since the site closed in 2008, BAE Systems has been working closely with Renfrewshire Council, the Scottish Environment Protection Agency (SEPA) and Scottish Natural Heritage to transform the 2,400-acre site into a thriving development of housing, commercial and community buildings, community woodland park and recreational facilities.
+Since the former factory ceased operations in 2008, we have been working closely with Renfrewshire Council, the Scottish Environment Protection Agency (SEPA) and Scottish Natural Heritage to transform the 2,400-acre site into a thriving community.

-Dargavel Village is named after Dargavel House, a Grade B listed ’Tower House’ building situated within the grounds of the complex and dating back to 1514.
+Dargavel Village gets its name from Dargavel House, a Grade B listed ’Tower House’ building situated within the grounds of the complex and dating back to 1514.

 After three years of land remediation, construction began on the site in January 2013.
-Three of the UK’s leading house builders, Taylor Wimpey, CALA Homes and Persimmon Homes (including Charles Church), all have developments on Dargavel Village and are continuing to build more new homes.
-Over 350 households are already enjoying the benefits of the development, including its close proximity to the superb transport networks and open countryside.
+Now six years into the transformation, over 1,000 households are enjoying the benefits of the development, including its close proximity to the superb transport networks and open countryside.

-- 329 former explosives buildings have been successfully decontaminated
+- We have successfully decontaminated 329 former explosives buildings

-- 481 buildings have been demolished with 95% of the materials being recycled
+- We have demolished 553 buildings with 95% of the materials being recycled